 All hazardous waste transporters operating in California must adhere to a complex set of regulations that are designed to improve the safety of hazardous waste transport.
 Transporters must register with the DTSC and, unless exempted, must comply with the CHP regulations, the California State Fire Marshal regulations, and USDOT regulations.
 In addition, hazardous waste transporters must comply with Division 20, Chapter 6.5, Articles 6 and 13 of the California Health and Safety Code and Title 22, Division 4.5, Chapter 13 of the California Code of Regulations, administered by DTSC.
-Transporters handling hazardous waste of concern must report missing or unaccounted-for hazardous waste and provide a disclosure statement as part of their application for or renewal of annual registration for a Regulations operate summarized permit to operate. to are www.dtsc.ca.gov/ at HazardousWaste/Transporters/upload/Hazardous-Waste-Transporter-Requirements.pdf.
+Transporters handling hazardous waste of concern must report missing or unaccounted-for hazardous waste and provide a disclosure statement as part of their application for or renewal of annual registration for a operate.
+Regulations operate are summarized www.dtsc.ca.gov/ permit to to at HazardousWaste/Transporters/upload/Hazardous-Waste-Transporter-Requirements.pdf.